johanley/covid-19-canada/README.md

 ```

 This data is easy to understand and parse.
 It has Cases and Deaths, but no Recovered or Tests.

+## Desired data set

+For my two cent's worth, the data set I'd prefer is this one (see Saskatchewan below; they come close to this):

+* Tests - positive
+* Tests - negative
+* Tests - pending
+* (Cases - confirmed is the same as Test - positive; or is it?
+See below.)
+* Cases - probable
+* Cases - recovered
+* Cases - in hospital
+* Cases - in intensive care
+* Cases - deaths

+Points that seem to me to be important, but are overlooked:

+### Cases are really *known* cases.
+It may seem pedantic to you, but it's worth repeating.
+When you don't keep this in mind, the data give you the feeling of having precise knowledge about the world: *there are 56 cases in my province*.
+No, there very likely *aren't* 56 cases in your province.

+### The number of Cases really reflect the past, not the present
+It's important to remember that the actual reality today is almost always *worse* than what the numbers are saying.

+### A Case can have more than 1 Test!
+Tests are a kind of pipeline: Pending -> Result Positive or Negative.
+One human often goes through that pipeline multiple times.
+I think there's a natural mistake to assume the number of tests equates to the number of people who've been tested.

 # covidtracking.com